 Time Efficiency for Creatives (17 time management styles)

-Time efficiency means I can get more done more efficiently.
-So these are my favorite time management styles I like to use as a creative.
+Time efficiency means optimizing your schedule based on your lifestyle, preferences, goals and needs.
+So these are my favorite time management styles I like to use as a solo creator, artist and digital nomad.

-So let’s not waste any more time — let’s get to it!
+Alright, let’s not waste any more time — let’s do this!

 Hey there, just a heads up some links in this post may be affiliate links, which earn me a small commission.
 This is at no extra cost to you, but helps me keep the lights on.
 Thanks for your support!